OSInside/kiwi/doc/source/installation.rst

 Example Appliance Descriptions
 ------------------------------

-For use with the next generation KIWI there is also a GitHub project hosting example appliance descriptions.
-Users who need an example to start with should checkout the project as follows:
+There is a GitHub project hosting example appliance descriptions to be used with the next generation KIWI.
+Users who need an example to start with should clone the project as follows:

 .. code:: bash